 Mr Norman-Taylor’s NHS practice is at Great Ormond Street Hospital for Children (GOSH) where he works closely with the neurodisability, neuromuscular, neurosurgical and plastics surgery teams to provide a comprehensive multidisciplinary service.

-He moved to GOSH in September 2017 from Evelina London Children’s Hospital (ELCH) which is part of Guy’s and St Thomas’ NHS Foundation Trust, having worked there as a consultant for over 13 years.
+He was formerly at Evelina London Children’s Hospital (ELCH) which is part of Guy’s and St Thomas’ NHS Foundation Trust.

 The Portland Hospital for Women and Children is the only private hospital in London specialising in the care of women and children.
 It is part of the HCA group.
 It has a maternity unit and a paediatric intensive care.
 It has an out-of-hours service for children.